- MA Visual Communication

 How will I be taught?

-Graduates from this department have become graphic designers, illustrators, photographers and photo editors for design agencies, architectural and engineering practices, the MOD and other specialist areas.
-Many also work on research projects in conjunction with fine artists, or scientists, or have gone on to become teachers.
+Graduates from this department have become designers, illustrators, photographers and photo editors for design agencies, architectural and engineering practices, the MOD and other specialist areas.
+Many work in conjunction with fine artists.

 Facilities and resources